YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 ---
 class: dropdown, warning
 ---
-The periodic kernel example is a little misleading, indeed the ConvCNP does not recover the underlying GP.
+The periodic kernel example is a little misleading, as the ConvCNP does not recover the underlying GP predictions everywhere.
 In fact, we know that it cannot exactly recover the underlying process.
-Indeed, it can only model local periodicity because it has a _bounded receptive field_ --- the size of the region of input that affect a particular output.
+Indeed, it can only model _local_ periodicity because it has a bounded _receptive field_ --- the size of the input region that can affect a particular output.
+See [this Distill article](https://distill.pub/2019/computing-receptive-fields/) for a further explanation of CNN receptive fields.
-This is best seen when considering a much larger target interval ($[-2,14]$ instead of $[0,4]$), as below.
+This is best seen when considering a much larger target interval ($[-2,14]$ instead of $[0,4]$):

 ```{figure} ../gifs/ConvCNP_periodic_large_extrap.gif
 ---